 Start buying school supplies.

 There’s a good chance your young kid will need glue sticks.
 And pencils.
 And a ton of other stationery items that are actually already going on sale.
-Each week, I get tons of emails about getting cheap school supplies.
-We don’t even have school-aged kids, but I still run out for these deals.
-We can always use those items at home or Pete can bring them with him to school.
+We don’t even have school-aged kids, but I still run out for these deals, like the free Ticonderoga pencils deal.
+We can always use those items at home or we can donate them to the local school, so I grab them.

 Organize dressers and closets.

 How much has your kid grown since last school year?
 Or how many shirts have taken a beating this summer and are torn and tattered?
 It happens.
 That’s part of the fun of being a kid.

 Take some time, though, to go through items that don’t fit or can’t be worn anymore and remove them from dressers and closets.
 If they’re too ruined to even be play clothes, turn them into rags to clean the house.
 If they’re still in good condition but they just don’t fit, donate them.